Falkland Street Passive House Retrofit

 The Total Cost of Building Ownership (TCBO) includes the cost of significant expenses, such as utilities, carbon tax, property tax, maintenance, maintenance capital, insurance and interest, over the remaining useful life of the building, typically 60 years.

-A study, conducted by SEEFAR Building Analytics, examined the financial and energy aspects of the existing Falkland Street building, comparing a code-minimum retrofit, a Passive House retrofit, and a code-minimum new build.
+A study, conducted by SEEFAR Building Analytics, examined the financial and energy aspects of the existing Falkland Street building, comparing the Passive House retrofit as completed with a code-minimum retrofit and a code-minimum new build.

 The result?
 The Passive House retrofit undertaken at Falkland has a 60-year TCBO savings of $324,000 compared to a code-minimum retrofit, and $636,000 compared to a code-minimum new build.